acpoppe/A-Cappella/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please email me at allisonpoppe89@gmail.com or tweet me @alliepoppe with as much detail as possible.
+To report a vulnerability, please email me at allisonpoppe89@gmail.com or DM me on Twitter @alliepoppe with as much detail as possible.

 If a vulnerability that threatens users is reported, an issue will be made as soon as possible